MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]Lab2_Data_Model.md

 14. In Copilot, enter the following text: *“Add a new table called Session Registrations.”*

 Copilot will likely create two tables, Session Registration, Session, or Participant (or something else).
 Since our Contacts can be participants, we are going to remove the Participant table.
-If any other tables (such as Session) other than Session Registration were created, remove them.
+If any other tables (such as Session or something else) other than Session Registration were created, remove them.

 15. In Copilot, enter the following text: “*Remove the Participant table.”*